 Coffee pairing: Overwinter Coffee at 9 Genesee Street.

 You’ll find two high quality used bookstores on the city’s West Side along Grant Street.
 The Rust Belt Bookstore at 415 Grant Street is another regular stop for Buffalo’s book lovers.
 Packed with every genre under the sun, Rust Belt also houses a community room that occasionally features poetry readings, lectures and performances of all kinds.
-While West Side Stories at 398 Grant is a charming little spot that’s stuffed to the rafters with all manner of books, they’re currently going through a relocation renovation.
-In the meantime, be sure to visit their sister shop Gather & Game at 205 Grant Street for fun and hard-to-find board games.
+While West Side Stories at 398 Grant is a charming little spot that’s stuffed to the rafters with all manner of books, posters and hard-to-find books about Buffalo.
+They also serve coffee, espressos and sparkling water for the dedicated browser who works up a thirst.

 The Bookworm at 34 Elm Street in nearby East Aurora has been around since 1986 and is known as a discount bookstore and paperback exchange.